-Facilitators: Dr Pete Boyd, Dr Jean Murray, Dr Liz White & Pippa Leslie
+Facilitators: Dr Pete Boyd, Dr Jean Murray & Pippa Leslie

 The ‘Becoming a teacher educator’ TEAN workshops, accompanied by the ‘Guidelines for induction’ published by Advance HE, have provided a national level element of academic induction for more than 500 recently appointed teacher educators over the previous eleven years.
 The new online course focuses on aspects of pedagogy, partnership, advanced scholarship, and research.
 The aim is to help you plan and manage your induction and continuing professional and career development.
 The updated 3rd edition of ‘Becoming a Teacher Educator: Guidelines for Induction’ is in progress and will be provided to participants as optional pre-reading.
 For those course participants who wish to gain a certificate of completion there will be a requirement for full engagement with online activity and submission of a concise action plan.